diegovr7/themes-Bootstrap/README.md

 <b>Description:</b> Themes Bootstrap is a collection of free open source Bootstrap 4 themes and templates.
 Create amazing websites with our easy to customize templates.
 Find out more about Bootstrap on its <a href="https://getbootstrap.com/" target="_blank" rel="noopener">official website.</a>

+<p>Themes Bootstrap is a project created and maintained by Diego Velázquez</p>

 <b>Development Version:</b> <a href="https://themesbootstrap.com.mx/">Visit Website</a><br>
 <b>Contact Email:</b> contact@themesbootstrap.com.mx